“For a quart of Ale is a dish for a king!” - William Shakespeare from ‘A Winter’s Tale’

 If you understand how to read them, financial reports will become a small business owner’s best friend.
 All the various pieces of information across your business are consolidated to give you a great overview of exactly what’s going on.

 A balance sheet gives you a snapshot of the three major categories the make up your finances, i.e. assets, liabilities and owner’s equity.
-Great insights can be gained by performing simple ratio analysis from balance sheet data to get an immediate assessment of your company’s health.
+Great insights can be gained by performing a simple ratio analysis from balance sheet data to get an immediate assessment of your company’s health.

 Your income statement will tell you exactly how much you made in sales, how much you paid in expenses and how much profit you made over a certain period (usually yearly, quarterly or even monthly).
 It will also give you a better understanding of how fixed/variable and direct/indirect costs are affecting your revenue and profitability.

-These are essential elements if you want a breakdown your profitability on a brew-by-brew basis.
+These are essential elements if you want a break down your profitability on a brew-by-brew basis.
 It will allow you to compile accurate budgets and get visibility into areas that need tweaking to increase performance, e.g. storage costs might be unusually high which could lead to working on decreasing equipment idle time and increasing output, which could lead to more sales.
 You have therefore not only decreased storage costs but increased output and sales, just by looking at one line item in your financials.